woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

    * The ``execute`` method will be called when the WPS request is processed by GeoServer.
 The method takes two parameters of type ``Geometry``: a polygon to be split and the line doing the splitting.
    * The ``polygonize`` method is not public because it is internal to the process and need not be exposed.
+   * The return type of the polygonize(Geometry geometry) function is ``Geometry``. **Each process is required to return a result**, so a static void method cannot be advertised as a process.
    * The process will be given a namespace (prefix) of "custom".
    * The full name of the process will be **custom:splitPolygon**.